CodeAKrome/json-http-injector/README.md

 ## Gamma code, Reality level: 64:1 against, and falling.
 Under no circumstances use this for anything ... yet.

-# Inject data into a json encoded http data stream using local or network python modules which may be used to shim 3rd party REST APIs.
+## Inject data into a json encoded http data stream using local or network python modules which may be used to shim 3rd party REST APIs.

+## Status

 Currently copying over code to support [SpaCy](https://spacy.io/) [spacytextblob](https://spacy.io/universe/project/spacy-textblob)